TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 {% include candid-image.html src="/assets/images/boring-spreadsheet.png" alt="The World's Most Boring Spreadsheet" %}

 Row keys are consecutive integers.
 Column identifiers are alphabetical codes, effectively consecutive base 26 integers.
 What happens if you insert a new row at the beginning of the spreadsheet?
 All the other rows move down one place to make room.
 All the other rows now have a different row key.

 What happens if you insert a new column at the beginning of the row?
 All the other columns move right one place to make room.
 All the other columns now have a different column identifier.
 Delete is similar with the remaining rows and columns moving the other way.

 Think about what would happen if you implemented your spreadsheet as a database.
 Insert and Delete could result in rewriting every row in the database.

 That's ridiculous, you might think.
 No one would use a database this way.
 Give the columns meaningful identifiers rather than letters.
-They're right there in the first row of the spreadsheet.
+They're right there in the first row of your example spreadsheet.
 Use a value from one of the other columns as a row key, or if they're not unique, add a GUID.
 Use a string if you need to support an explicit order, that way you can always come up with a new key between any pair of existing keys.

 You absolutely could do that.
 That's what the many [Spreadsheet-Database hybrid]({{ fd_url | append: "#spreadsheet-database-hybrids" }}) products do.
 But then what you've built isn't a spreadsheet anymore.